Prevalence of female genital mutilation: Benin

 Female genital mutilation is present in Benin.
 According to a 2011–12 survey, 7.3% of the women in Benin have been subjected to FGM.
 This is a decline over the 2001 survey, which reported 16.8%.
-As of 2018, UNICEF's latest data, from 2014, confirms only 0.2% of Benin girls aged 0 to 14 had been subjected to FGM, while 9% of females aged 15 to 49 had so.
+As of 2018, UNICEF's latest data, from 2014, confirms only 0.2% of Benin girls aged 0 to 14 had been subjected to FGM, while 9% of women and girls aged 15 to 49 had so.
 The prevalence varies with religion in Benin; FGM is prevalent in 49% of Muslim women.
 The prevalence in other groups is lower, 3% of traditional religions, 3% of Roman Catholic and 1% in other Christian women.
 A 2003 law bans all forms of FGM.
 According to UNICEF, Benin experienced the most dramatic decline in low prevalence countries, from 8% in 2006 to 2% in 2012, a 75% decline.

 Burkina Faso

 The UNFPA gives a prevalence of 76% for the year of 2021 (women aged from 15 to 49) in Burkina Faso.
 A 1998 survey reported a lower rate of 72%.
 This was not considered as evidence of an increase in the practice, but as reflecting the worldwide fact that better and more information is increasingly available on FGM.
-As of 2018, UNICEF's latest data, from 2010, confirms only 13% of girls aged 0 to 14 had been subjected to FGM, while 76% of females aged 15 to 49 had so.
+As of 2018, UNICEF's latest data, from 2010, confirms only 13% of girls aged 0 to 14 had been subjected to FGM, while 76% of women and girls aged 15 to 49 had so.
 The prevalence varies with religion in Burkina Faso.
 FGM is prevalent in 82% of Muslim women, 73% of traditional religions, 66% of Roman Catholics and 60% of Protestants.

 In a 2011 study on a wide range of variables, FGM prevalence characteristics in Burkina Faso was found to be strongly associated with religion, and age being the other important variable.
 A law prohibiting FGM was enacted in 1996 and went into effect in February 1997.
 Even before this law a presidential decree had set up the National Committee against excision and imposed fines on people guilty of excising girls and women.
 The new law includes stricter punishment.
 Several women excising girls have been handed prison sentences.
 Burkina Faso ratified the Maputo Protocol in 2006.